 And so we begin!
 This will be the first post at HugAJackass.com and I find it critical that we should start with a solid foundation.
 I believe that all discourse on political debate has to start with a basic understanding of, and agreement on, the purpose of Government.
 The role of Government needs to have a clearly defined and supported purpose, without which it is impossible to determine what the limits (if any) of said Government is.
 How can we know if a Government has done enough, or too much, in regard to any given issue if we don’t know the reason why that Government exists in the first place?

-The American Revolution brought forth a very unique time in history that never happened prior and will likely never happen again.
+The American Revolution brought forth a very unique time in history that had never happened prior, and will likely never happen again.
+Abraham Lincoln called America the World’s “last best hope“.
 It was a unique opportunity to look back over all of history and put together a system of government that was built with human nature in mind.
 So, they had to answer for themselves the question of purpose.

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed.” – Declaration of Independence

 They came to the conclusion that the purpose of Government is to safeguard the liberties of its people.
 What was incredibly fortunate for mankind is that these men were very, very, educated with classic liberal educations.
 They were the product of the ages of Reason and the Enlightenment.
 They knew that mankind was extremely flawed and therefore anything that man is involved with is also flawed, as the nature of man itself was inescapable.